SimonPistache/famfamfam-silk-svg/CONTRIBUTION.md

 * Issue must be sufficiently described, clear and not misleading.
 * Issue may be flagged as _duplicate_ if the topic is already discussed on another issue.
 To avoid your issue being closed early, please search for duplicated before opening one and comment or upvote it instead.

-## 🪄 Code contribution
+## 🪄 Code contributions

 > Code contribution can take form of new icons in SVG or changes to existing icons in the goal to improve them.
+The workflow is the classic Github *Fork* → *Commit* → *Push* → *Pull Request*.

-Pull Requests must follow the rules below:
+Pull Requests should bind to the Github's best practices.
+They must follow the rules below:
-- Contributions must be related to an issue.
+- It must be related to an issue.
 Please create one before opening a PR.
+- It must have the **Conventional Commit** principles in commit and PR names.
+I.e.: *fix(#33): Remove duplicate stroke on the main circle*
-- Code related to icons must follow icons design guidelines
+- Changes related to icons must follow icons design guidelines

-## Icon design guideline
+## 🎨 Icon design guidelines

-- Icons must be in the **style and spirit of the original work** from Marc.
+- Icons must be in the **style and spirit of the original work** from Marc James.
 - Icons must be in **SVG**.
 - Icons must be designed to be **legible in any size from 16×16px to 64×64px**.
 It must have the right balance between too much details and too little.
-- Icon improvement based on existing icons must be as close as possible to the original design.
+- Icon improvement based on existing icons must be as close as possible to the original design, especially at 16×16px.
 - Icon must render without visual artefact in today's broswer such as WebKit, Blink, Gecko.